This post contains affiliate links.

 Hot air balloons rely heavily on the weather, so they fly less in the winter than in the summer.
 The companies still plan to fly every day, but cancellations are just more frequent.

 When we visited in February 2019, the pilot told me they had only been able to fly about 15 times in the past three months!
 However, he also said this was unusually bad.

 So, yes, you can ride the Cappadocia hot air balloons in the winter, but the chances of cancellation due to weather is higher.

 Getting ready for takeoff.
-The balloons were much bigger than I imagined!
+The hot air balloons hold up to 20 people and were much larger than I imagined.